 Soccer Registration and Tips

-Todd & Moore is pleased to host fall registration for Congaree Rapid FC West Metro Recreational Soccer.
+Todd & Moore is pleased to host spring registration for Congaree Rapid FC West Metro Recreational Soccer.
 We love to partner with area leagues to get kids in the game.
-Join us on Saturday, August 19th or Saturday, August 26th, from 10am-2pm to register your child with this great league.
+Join us on Saturday, February 16th or Saturday, February 23rd, from 10am-2pm to register your child with this great league.

 At Todd & Moore, we’ve talked to thousands of youth soccer players and their parents over the years.
 We’ve played the game, coached the game and parented the players.
 Here are our top youth soccer tips for helping young players have great experiences, whether they play for one season or a lifetime.